KeeeX/eslint-config/README.md

 When running `npx kxeslint-setup`, the tool will automatically detect an existing `.eslintrc.cjs` file and provides instructions for the migration.
 The migration process is manual; you have to update the new `eslint.config.js` file by hand.

+## Debugging config issues
+Running `npx eslint --inspect-config` will launch a debugger interface that allows checking all the rules and individual file rules.